-Isn’t this one the most beautiful animals in the whole world?
-Black leopards live in in dense forests in Southern India, South west China, Burma and Assam.
-These animals are relatively common in Java, so common in fact that in some areas are more melanistic leopards than spotted ones.
+Isn’t this one of the most beautiful animals in the whole world?
+Black leopards live in dense forests in Southern India, South west China, Burma and Assam.
+These animals are relatively common in Java and there are more melanistic leopards than spotted ones in some areas.

-In Malaysia, the local people were unable to recognize a spotted leopard and they only known about the melanistic form.
+In Malaysia the local people were unable to recognize a spotted leopard as they have only known about the melanistic form.
 Melanism is the opposite of albinism.
-In melanism is present development of dark-colored pigment in the skin.
+In melanism a development of dark-colored pigment in the skin is present.

-The word ‘melanism’ comes from a Greek word that means black pigment.
-Pseudo-melanism, or “abundism”, is another variant of pigmentation, characterized by enlarged stripes and dark spots, which cover a large part of the animal’s body, making it appear melanistic.
-Scientists say that melanism is animal’s reaction to survive, as dark individuals become fitter to survive and reproduce in their surroundings because they are better camouflaged.
+The word “melanism” comes from a Greek word that means black pigment.
+Pseudo-melanism or “abundism” is another type of pigmentation characterized by enlarged stripes and dark spots, which cover a large part of the animal’s body making it appear melanistic.
+Scientists say that melanism is an animal’s reaction to survive, as dark individuals become fitter to survive and reproduce in their surroundings because they are better camouflaged.